sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - How to optimize charge states:
 1. general notes:
-  	No Flip residues: retain original state. highly unlikely that you need to change anything
+  	No Flip residues: retain original state. highly unlikely that you need to change anything check if Asp and Glu, Lys, Arg, and Tyr have pKa below 7 Check burried charges through visualization
+   Decide on protonation state for Asp, Glu, Lys, Arg, Tyr and His

 3. common residues that pop up
 	- Gln (Glutamine, Q, polar uncharged)